filimon-danopoulos/filimon-danopoulos.github.io/released/2015-04-08_JavaScript-inheritance.md

     var employedFilimon = new Employee("Filimon", 26, "Danopoulos Inc.");
     employedFilimon.getInfo(); // returns "My name is Filimon and I am 26 years old.
 I work at Danopoulos Inc."

+This is exactly what you would expect from classes, there are few surprises.
+It's worth noting that inheritance is controlled via the new keyword `extends` and that the parent class can be accessed via the new keyword `super`.

+## Conclusion

+As long as you are stuck with ES5, you will have to pick either prototype based inheritance with `Object.create` or constructor function based inheritance.
+Both have their own set of drawbacks I personally prefer the object based.
+Of course I use TypeScript whenever possible and it tries to use the same set of functionality as ES6!